Oulimata Sarr: Career

-Oulimata Sarr has been the Jury President of the Cartier Women's Initiative Awards business plan competition for Sub Saharan Africa and has served on the Advisory Board of UnitLife.
+Sarr has been the Jury President of the Cartier Women's Initiative Awards business plan competition for Sub Saharan Africa and has served on the Advisory Board of UnitLife.

-On September 17, 2022, she became Minister of Economy, Planning and Cooperation, within the Ba Government.
+On September 17, 2022, Sarr became Minister of Economy, Planning and Cooperation, within the Ba Government.
 This is the first time in Senegal that a woman has held this ministerial position..